processone/docs.ejabberd.im/content/admin/configuration/toplevel.md

 *sha | sha256 | sha512*

-Hash algorith that should be used to store password in SCRAM format.
+Hash algorithm that should be used to store password in SCRAM format.
 You shouldn’t change this if you already have passwords generated with a different algorithm - users that have such passwords will not be able to authenticate.
 The default value is *sha*.